CosmWasm/sylvia-book/src/basics/entry-points.md

   and we will pass more complex types here in the future.

-If you are new to the blockchain, those arguments may not have much sense to you, but while progressing through this guide I will explain their usage one by one.
+If you are new to the blockchain, those arguments may not have much sense to you, but while progressing through this book I will explain their usage one by one.

 Notice an essential attribute decorating our entry point [`#[entry_point]`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/attr.entry_point.html).
 Its purpose is to